seanslma/maki/Azure/AAD/Scope.md

 https://learn.microsoft.com/en-us/azure/role-based-access-control/scope-overview

+Scopes manage Application's access.
 Scope is the set of resources that access applies to.

 ## Scope levels
-Ccan specify a scope at four levels:
+Can specify a scope at four levels:
 - management group
 - subscription
 - resource group